CSC207-UofT/course-project-team-scouts/phase2/design_document.md

 <!-- TODO: Add CRC diagram (image or link) -->

 Here is a written summary of how our project adheres to Clean Architecture:
+Ever since the inception of our project, we have worked to make our project and code adhere to the norms of Clean Architecture.
+To start with, our project doesn't heavily rely on any particular framework, this has allowed us to **independently expand** the domain of our project after each phase and not forced us to stay within the constraints of a framework.
+We have upgraded our UI without having to make significant changes in our core functionality, thus indicating that our code is somewhat **independent of UI**.
+Our code is very **testable** and can be tested without UI or a webserver.
+By avoiding **long method** code smell, we have a lot of small methods in our project, hence we can test each and every small functionality of our code.

 <!-- TODO: Add summary of Clean Architecture stuff -->